 Here it is!
-Inspired by my own PC, I have designed the PC case to be used in our CFD simulations.
-This model was created using CAD.
-Simcenter Flotherm XT is a stand-alone solution which utilizes CAD as an enabling geometry engine, allowing for a seamless transition from model creation to setting it up for a CFD test run.
+Inspired by my own PC cooling system, I have designed the PC case to be used in our CFD simulations by creating case geometry using CAD.
+For CFD, I am using Simcenter Flotherm XT which is an electronics cooling CFD software that utilizes a CAD based enabling geometry engine, allowing for a seamless transition from model creation to setting it up for CFD virtual test studies.

 The dimensions used in this model were measured by myself based on my own PC.
 Some of these dimensions were a bit tricky to measure due to internal wires inside the case getting in the way.
 However, this model aims to provide a good representation of typical gaming PC cases readily available.